Recall that tmap offers two modes: "plot"

 which use the JavaScript libraries Mapbox GL and Maplibre GL

 respectively.
-An API key is requires to use "mapbox"
+An API key is required to use "mapbox"

 (free